Introduction to Naps

 Considering all factors, polyphasic sleepers should not schedule 5-10 minute naps in their schedules from the start.
 After adaptation, they will find these naps helpful in more stressful situations, however.¬†

 In sum, it is essential to understand the personal limits when scheduling different polyphasic schedules.
-Additionally, knowing the niches of certain “minimal” nap durations can also help out with certain sticky situations.
+Additionally, knowing the niches of certain “minimal” sleep durations can also help out with certain sticky situations.
 Either way, both of the minimum sleep values will hopefully be further studied and become more popular among polyphasic sleepers who want to pursue the lifestyle long-term.¬†

 Main author: Crimson & GeneralNguyen